 Sticky ads were introduced to increase ad viewability and now almost all the premium and mid-market publishers are offering these ads via all the programmatic channels.
 From open auctions to PMPs, they are traded everywhere.

-Sticky ads are the ads that stay afloat when a user is viewing the content on any webpage.
-As you know, they are always viewable to the user, regardless of the scroll depth/page depth.
+Sticky ads are the ads that stay afloat when a user is viewing the content on a webpage.
+As the name implies, it sticks to the viewport throughout the user session on the page.
+In other words, sticky ads are always visible to the user, regardless of the scroll depth.

 Generally, these ads are categorized into,